bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

   containing code base.

 - A "Base Namespace" within the scope of a code base is a namespace for which a corresponding directory is explicitly defined.
+The base namespaces of nested code bases are not covered by this definition.

 5. Specification
 ----------------